To follow Ruska 2021 live the page you are looking for is here.

 There are solo and pair categories.
 Pairs may help and draft each other, but otherwise they have the same rules as solo riders.

-Again, if you are reading this and haven’t been living in a barrel for last 8 years, you’ll know something about unsupported cycling ethos.
+Again, if you are reading this and haven’t been living in a barrel for the last 10 years, you’ll know something about unsupported cycling ethos.
 Here is a little briefing of what that means in Ruska.
-You are not allowed to recieve any support that is not available to all riders.
+You are not allowed to receive any support that is not available to all riders.
 During the event you can’t have a friend bring you food.
 Or make you a new route when you get lost.
 Or fix your mechanical problems.
 Or arrange your accommodation.
 Or warn you about a meteorological mayhem.
 Only thing your friends and fans are allowed to do is cheer you online and bite their nails when you are riding to a dead end.
 Also you are not allowed to help other participants, unless there is an emergency.
 Any prolonged riding with another participant is considered forbidden help and drafting obviously is not allowed at any time.
 You are allowed to use any public and commercially available services.
 During the event you can use shops, restaurants, hotels and other services as usual.
 These include any online resources that are available to everyone.
 You may receive help, like asking directions or filling water bottles, from locals as long as the support isn’t there for the event.
 You may call home or chat with friends online as long as it doesn’t include any dedicated help.
 Riders may not consult other riders about their riding plans.
 Everyone has to make those decisions on their own.
 It is solely participants own responsibility to follow the rules.
 You may have a cunning plan to break these rules.
 Then, if you can’t provide a proper explanation for breaking the rules, you can still have a nice ride across Finland, but you will be listed as scratched in results.
 Or if the breaking of rules looks blatant, removed completely from the results.
 Including any old results.
 And the world will have a good laugh.

 In the inaugural edition we had 18 participants and 13 finishers.
-There is unlikely to be limit to the number of participants as there are no logistical limitations on behalf the event to that.
+There is unlikely to be limit to the number of participants as there are no logistical limitations on behalf of the event to that.
 Live tracking of riders will be done with mobile phones and there is plenty of road for everyone.
 Price is to be confirmed, but it should be between 5 and 20 euros to cover all the needed brevet cards, bells and whistles.

 Details about registration will be communicated later with the newsletter.
 See top of the page to sign up.